jlgasparrini/Generative-AI-tools/README.md

 ![alt text](./images/image1.png)

-Claude generate a good plan for start, but I prefer to validate it and make any necessary change.
+Claude generated a good plan for start, but I prefer to validate it and make any necessary change.
 After review every step I used the plan to generate the code.

 In this situation, before upload the plan I removed testing sections, API docs, validations, CORS and any extra suggestions because were not required for this exercise.